eliashaeussler/typo3-form-consent/README.md

 In this example, an admin email would be sent after the consent has been given and a redirect to the configured confirmation page would take place.

+The same behavior can be achieved in case the user revokes his consent.
+The condition `isConsentDismissed()` must then be used instead.

 ## :construction: Migration